 Another core concept in Kierkegaard’s existentialist philosophy is his three stages of life.

+2 - The Ethical Stage - The ethical stage emphasizes duty, commitment, and moral principles.
+An ethical individual values long-term goals over immediate pleasure, they seek to build meaningful relationships and contribute to society rather than avoiding responsibilities.
+This stage is characterized by discipline, growth, and development of one’s character.
 One might wonder why there needs to be a third stage.
 To Kierkegaard, while the ethical stage provides more stability than the aesthetical stage, it ultimately fails in addressing the deep existential questions.
 How can science or reason ever give a satisfying answer to questions like “why does the universe exist?”, “why am I here?”, “what is the meaning of my life?”, “who am i?”, “Is there a god?”, “what is moral and ethical?”, “How do we contend with death and suffering?”.
 Different existentialist philosophers arrive at different conclusions when confronted with the deafening silence of the universe.
 To borrow a concept often attributed to Blaise Pascal: without religion, there exists a god-shaped hole in every man’s heart.
 To Kierkegaard, existential fulfillment can only come from a relationship with God.
 Therefore, the only way forward is to take a Leap of Faith; surrender to faith and embrace the absurd.
 Kierkegaard is perfectly aware of the paradoxes and irrationalities of Christianity, and yet he chooses God.
 To Kierkegaard, this leap is not irrational but transrational.

 The phrase “leap of faith” has become part of the modern vernacular.
 Another term popularized by Kierkegaard is Angst, a Dutch and German word that loosely translates to dread, anxiety, or apprehension.
 According to Kierkegaard, unlike animals solely guided by instinct, humans enjoy a freedom of choice.
 This freedom is both appealing and terrifying.
 When we truly stop to consider the infinite possibilities of one’s life trajectory, and the immense responsibility of having the power to change it, we are faced with a deep-seated existential anxiety.
 To quote Kierkegaard: “Anxiety is the dizziness of freedom”.